tshepang/blog/content/removing obsolete packages from a local Debian repository.md

     remove from cache [Y/n]?

-What it does is look for packages which are only available in my custom reposity, as compared with the one in Wheezy (soon to be Debian 7).
+What it does is look for packages which are only available in my custom repository, as compared with the one in Wheezy (soon to be Debian 7).
 It then prompts me on whether or not to remove it from that custom repository.
 Today, it helped me get rid of dozens of junk.